netorcai/netorcai/doc/metaprotocol.md

 Fields:
 - `player_actions` (array): The actions decided by the players.
   There is at most one array element per player.
-  This array contains dictionaries that must be formatted in the following way:
+  This array contains objects that must contain the following fields:
     - `player_id` (non-negative integral number):
       The unique identifier of the player who decided the actions.
     - `turn_number` (non-negative integral number):